Commodore Benny Methala (Retd.)

 Advisor – Naval Platforms

 Commodore Benny Methala (Retd.) was commissioned into the Indian Navy in the year 1983.
-He has experience of 30 years with the Indian Navy.
+He has experience of 30 years with the Indian Navy modernization.
 Mostly in sea billets.
 Initially, he did a watchkeeping certificate stint on INS Godavari.
 The newest addition to the Indian Navy at that time was built at Mazgaon docks.

 Subsequently, he did a stint at National Defence Academy, Khadakwasla as an instructor for two years.
 Later he completed the Navigation and Direction specialisation course at Kochi.

 To his credit, he has worked in both the aircraft carriers of that time, INS Viraat and INS Vikrant intermittently for about five years.
 Subsequently, he went on to be the direction officer of INS Viraat, later navigating officer too.

 In his, illustrious career, he was appointed as Commodore Presidents Fleet Review at Mumbai.
 Incidentally, in 2011 he organised the conduct of the review 2011.
 He did his last posting in charge of our Tactical Evaluation Group in Mumbai.